Ahmatjan Osman: Early life

 He grew up in Ürümqi, the largest city in Xinjiang.
 His father Osman Bey, a coal mine manager, was imprisoned for six years during the Cultural Revolution for being "bourgeois capitalist".
-He spent years in and out of the hospital after his release and passed away from lung disease.
+He spent years in and out of the hospital after his release and died from lung disease.
 His mother, Cemile Hanım, taught him Uyghur folk tales and took care of their family, which included Ahmatjan's two siblings.
 His father's death and his mother's singing folk poetry to him influenced his work.
 Ahmatjan started writing poetry when he was twelve or thirteen years old.
 His work was first "published" when three of his poems were read on air by a radio station in Ürümqi when he was thirteen.
 After going to a famous experimental high school in Ürümqi, he entered Xinjiang University's Faculty of Language and Literature in 1981.
 His first Uyghur-language poetry collection was published in 1982.

 In 1982, he went to Syria to study Arabic literature at Damascus University.
 He completed bachelor's and master's degree in Arabic literature.
 He returned to Ürümqi in 1990.
-He struggled to find work due to his meetings with Uyghur separatists abroad.
-(In 1984, while studying in Syria, he secretly traveled to Istanbul and met Uyghur separatists.
-Later, he visited Uyghurs in Saudi Arabia, too.)
-He was even unable to get a job at Xinjiang University, his alma mater.
-For a year, he worked with Rebiya Kadeer, a Uyghur businesswoman and a senior figure in the Uyghur World Congress, in a company that restored ancient houses.
 He also worked as a journalist and continued to write.
 He made a splash with his controversial essays on literary theory.